carnegielibrary/summer-reading-data/README.md

 - library - The library the reader is registered with for summer reading.
 - books - The number of books logged.

+### total-by-zip.csv

+The total number of items logged aggregated by ZIP code.

+- zip - The ZIP code the reader lives in.
+ZIP codes with fewer than 50 books logged were omitted from the list (as well as any invalid ZIP codes.)
+- books - The number of books logged.

 ## What other resources are available?

 Besides the experimental summer reading data in this repository, there are a number of datasets and tools that might be useful during this hack night.